-Lessons from the Children’s Garden: Three things we’ve learned so far this fall
+Lessons from the Children’s Garden: Three things we learned this fall

 The Children's Garden at Evergreen Brick Works is a testing ground for innovations in school ground design and play.
 Take these lessons and advance your own play at home or school!